 The cyclical process of S -Selection, T-Training, E-empowerment, E-Evaluation and R-Recognition forms the intentional development of every Dunmanite through programmes that are competencies-driven (unpacked from TLC) and values-anchored (cascaded from the 5Ds).

-Hierarchy of DMN Student Leaders
+Training and Empowerment of Our Student Leaders

 A Dunmanites’ Student Leadership Developmental Journey